Yelp/nrtsearch/README.md

 core functionality over a simple gRPC based API.

 Please note that
-* this code is heavily influenced by another github project [Lucene Server](https://github.com/mikemccand/luceneserver) since it aspires to use some of the similar design principles like [near-realtime-replication](https://github.com/mikemccand/luceneserver#near-real-time-replication).
+* this code is influenced by another github project [Lucene Server](https://github.com/mikemccand/luceneserver) since it aspires to use some of the similar design principles like [near-realtime-replication](https://github.com/mikemccand/luceneserver#near-real-time-replication).
-* it is a work in progress with several features missing which are compiled in the [TODO](https://github.com/umeshdangat/platypus/blob/master/TODO)
+* it is a work in progress with the missing features compiled in the [TODO](https://github.com/umeshdangat/platypus/blob/master/TODO)

 # Design
 The design goals are mostly similar to the ones mentioned in the [Lucene Server](https://github.com/mikemccand/luceneserver#design) project from where the source code is based off.